petk/php-build-system/docs/cmake-modules/PHP/AddCustomCommand.md

 ```

 It acts similar to `add_custom_command()` and `add_custom_target()`, except that
-the DEPENDS argument doesn't add dependencies among targets but instead checks
+when PHP is not found on the system, the DEPENDS argument doesn't add
+dependencies among targets but instead checks their timestamps manually and
-their timestamps manually and executes the PHP_COMMAND only when needed.
+executes the PHP_COMMAND only when needed.

 ```cmake
 php_add_custom_command(